Mhackiori/DUMB/README.md

 ## 🧩 Abstract

-Evasion attacks are a threat to machine learning models, where adversaries attempt to affect classifiers by crafting inputted samples.
-An alarming side-effect of evasion attacks is their ability to transfer among different models: this property is called \textit{transferability}.
-Therefore, an attacker can produce adversarial samples on a custom model to conduct the attack on a victim's organization later.
-Although literature widely discusses how adversaries can transfer their attacks, their experimental settings are pretty limited and far from being real.
-For instance, many experiments consider both attacker and defender sharing the same dataset, class balance, or model architecture.

-In this work, we enhance the transferability landscape by proposing the \textit{rainbow table}, a list of eighth scenarios that might occur during an attack by including different combinations of datasets, class balances, and model architectures.
+>Evasion attacks are a threat to machine learning models, where adversaries attempt to affect classifiers by crafting inputted samples.
+An alarming side-effect of evasion attacks is their ability to transfer among different models: this property is called \textit{transferability}.Therefore, an attacker can produce adversarial samples on a custom model to conduct the attack on a victim's organization later.
+Although literature widely discusses how adversaries can transfer their attacks, their experimental settings are pretty limited and far from being real.For instance, many experiments consider both attacker and defender sharing the same dataset, class balance, or model architecture.In this work, we enhance the transferability landscape by proposing the \textit{rainbow table}, a list of eighth scenarios that might occur during an attack by including different combinations of datasets, class balances, and model architectures.
 Through our novel testbed consisting of three distinct in 6 distinct datasets, we evaluated $M$ state-of-the-art evasion attacks, and we show how they generally fail in most of the considered scenarios.

 <p align="right"><a href="#top">(back to top)</a></p>
 <div id="usage"></div>